 The minute the Malamutes hugged my feet, it was obvious I needed them.
 In all ways, the Malamute is an obviously well-designed, high-quality snowboard boot loaded with rewarding features.

-The Malamute boot offers an integrated heel strap to lock your liner to the sole.
+The Salomon Malamute Snowboard Boots offers an integrated heel strap to lock your liner to the sole.

 After tightening up the inner lacing system, you simply Velcro the strap down across your ankle to avert any heel slip nonsense.

 -The footbed is comprised with yummy Ortholite C3 material.
 This cushion is super comfy, warm and dry, and holds up ride after ride.

 -J-bars AKA ankle guards can be extracted from the liner to decrease stiffness or inserted for added support depending on your preference of heel hold.

 -The Salomon Malamute Boots Power Lock is a spin on the standard lacing system: slightly more time consuming than some technologies implemented in newer boots, but very effective nonetheless.
 The Malamutes don anti-catch hooks to ensure your tightening efforts are not lost in the lace-up process and finish with a crisscross lock to ensure your snugness doesn’t wane while riding.